sc-workshop/SupercellSWF-Animate/README.md

 # Issues
 If you find any problem with the export process, please report it in [Issues](https://github.com/sc-workshop/SupercellSWF-Animate/issues) or [join our Discord Server](https://discord.gg/uPnDsns6G6)
-Also, native part of plugin saves logs in "%temp%/com.scwmake.SupercellSWF_log.txt", please provide them along with a description for a faster solution to the problem.
+Also, native part of plugin saves logs in "%temp%/org.scWorkshop.SupercellSWF_export_log.txt", please provide them along with a description for a faster solution to the problem.

 <br/>

 # Changelog
+## v 1.2.1
+- Added experimental installer
 ## v 1.2.0
 - Complete refactoring of code
 - Changed and improved design of Publisher Settings